 Balancing Different Types of Impact

 With so many issues to consider, there are often trade-offs between different types of environmental impacts.
-The low-carbon Spanish tomatoes mentioned above, for instance, may actually contribute to water shortages in Spain as well as needing more pesticide than the British tomatoes.
+Take the low-carbon Spanish tomatoes mentioned above for instance.
+These may actually contribute to water shortages in Spain as well as needing more pesticide than the British tomatoes.

-Beef reared in the UK has a lower carbon footprint than beef from Brazil, but creates more acid rain and does more damage to waterways through eutrophication.
+Beef reared in the UK has a lower carbon footprint than beef from Brazil.
+However they cause acid rain and do more damage to waterways through eutrophication.

 Air-freighted food can be an important source of income for workers in developing countries.

 Deciding which impacts are most important is inevitably subjective.
 It would be easy to tie yourself in knots trying to pick the best option!

 More Meaningful Actions

 There are two easier ways to make your diet more sustainable across a whole range of environmental impacts, while mostly avoiding these trade-offs: eating less meat and reducing food waste.